cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ## Insights
 #### Best Predictive Features:

-TBD
+* Grade Number, Square Footage of the Home (sqft_above_log), Bathrooms, Bedrooms are the highest correlated with price.
+These features make up for 40% of the variance in the taregt variable price.
+Adding on when you consider the location of a home it increases to about 70% of the variance in price.
+All of the features that include aspects of a home such as sqft or bathrooms, bedrooms, garage, etc are positive coefficients in the models.
+However, when you factor in a homes location, it can negatively impact a homes value.
+Location is an imporatnt factor to consider for home.

 ## Conclusion

 Result Suggestions:
 * Location can make up for most of the variance in home values.
 Without the information on location the predictability is impacted.
 An example is a home with the presence of 'waterfront'.
-When waterfront is present the homes value does increase however due to such a small sample size the correlation between waterfront and price does not represent this fact.
+When waterfront is present the homes value does increase however due to such a small sample size and overwheling majority of homes not being next to a waterfront, the correlation between waterfront and price does not represent this fact.
 The same thing can be said about the feature 'greenbelt'.
 * Square footage of livable space for a home does matter.
 The Square footage of the home (sqft_above) is moderetly correlated with price.
-Feature such as beds, baths, and floors increases home value and thus higher sell value.
+Features such as beds, baths, and floors increases home value and thus higher sell value.
-* You need a home condition of 3 and above as well as a grade of 8 and above to have a high value home.
+* A home's condition of 3 and above as well as a grade of 8 and above increases a home's value.

+Future Work:
+* Obatin more records around King County so we can truly observe how location can impact price.
+* Look into location research aspects such as proximity to schools, entertainment cecnters, etc.
+* Use machine learning for predictive models